TriForceX/BootstrapExtended/README.md

 - [XAMP Server (All)](https://www.apachefriends.org)

 # About
 I coded the most of the code snippets and functions *(from scratch or searching the whole internet)*.
-About the included libraries im not the author, but i try to let other people find the best way to use them *(original authors are linked in the demo page)*.
+About the included libraries im not the author, but i try to let other people find the best way to use them *(original authors are mentioned and linked on [resources](https://github.com/TriForceX/WebsiteBase#resources) section)*.
 If you have any question feel free to contact me at triforce@gznetwork.com